Shinichi Someya, PhD

 About Shinichi Someya

-I am a tenured Associate Professor, Director of Online Graduate Program in Gerontology, and Co-Director of Physiology Concentration in Graduate Program in Biomedical Sciences in the Department of Physiology and Aging in the College of Medicine at the University of Florida.
-I received my BA from the University of California, Berkeley in 1991 and received my PhD from the University of Tokyo (Tokyo, Japan) in 2005.
-I then pursued my postdoctoral training in the laboratory of Dr. Tomas Prolla in the Department of Genetics at the University of Wisconsin (2005-2011).
-I joined the faculty in the Department of Aging and Geriatric Research at the University of Florida as a tenure-track Assistant Professor in June of 2011 and was promoted to tenured Associate Professor in July of 2016.
+I am a tenured Associate Professor in the Department of Physiology and Aging and the Department of Speech, Language, and Hearing Sciences at the University of Florida.
+I earned my BA from the University of California, Berkeley, in 1991 and my PhD from the University of Tokyo in 2005.
+From 2005 to 2011, I completed my postdoctoral training in Dr. Tomas Prolla’s laboratory in the Department of Genetics at the University of Wisconsin.
+In 2011, I joined the University of Florida as a tenure-track Assistant Professor in the Department of Aging and Geriatric Research.

-At the University of Florida, I currently direct six graduate courses: GMS 6486 Biology of Aging (fall/spring/summer), SPA5102 Auditory Anatomy and Physiology (fall), SPA6581 Anatomy and Physiology of Balance (fall), SPA6581 Auditory Pharmacology (summer), and SPA6564 Communication and Aging (spring).
-I also teach 5 graduate courses as a lecturer, including GMS 6893 Clinical and Translational Science Institute Student Seminar (fall), GMS 6622 Mitochondrial Biology in Aging and Disease (fall), and GMS6070 Sensory Biology (spring).
+At the University of Florida, I currently direct six graduate courses: GMS 6486 Biology of Aging (fall/spring/summer), SPA5102 Auditory Anatomy and Physiology (fall), SPA6010 Basic Auditory Sciences (fall), SPA6581 Auditory Pharmacology (summer), SPA6581 Functional Human Neuroanatomy, and SPA6564 Communication and Aging (spring).
+I also teach 3 graduate courses as a lecturer, including GMS 6893 Clinical and Translational Science Institute Student Seminar (fall) and GMS 6622 Mitochondrial Biology in Aging and Disease (fall).
 In my courses, I take a student-centered and interactive approach.
 I encourage students to participate actively.
+I have served or currently serve as a committee member and/or mentor for 10+ doctoral students and 30+ undergraduate students.
+A large part of my teaching effort is dedicated to mentoring students.
+I truly enjoy mentoring, interacting with the students in the lab, and sharing my research questions and ideas with them.

 Accomplishments